spec-ops-method/modernize-your-legacy-code-with-github-copilot/.github/steps/1-preparing.md

    - ✅ Your copy: `/{{full_repo_name}}`
    - ❌ Original: `spec-ops-method/modernize-your-legacy-code-with-github-copilot`

 1. Wait a moment for Visual Studio Code to load in your browser (note - this could take a few minutes).
+Once done, the README.md file might be open - you can go ahead and close this file.

 1. In the left sidebar, click the extensions tab and verify that the `GitHub Copilot` and `Cobol` extensions are installed and enabled.